 With this command other instances of DOs with the same Tag can be read from the card.
-The command is only valid for the user certificate (7F21) that has 3 occurrences.
+The command refers to the cardholder certificates (7F21) that have 3 occurrences.
 The command can be used only of the curDO pointer is still set to a valid occurrence of DO '7F21'.
 It selects the next occurrence automatically (internal SELECT DATA) and returns the data field of the DO.
+It is up to the implementation/production to establish the correct order/occurrence of the certificates in the object system.